NIH-NLM/nlm-ckn/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Input Data Files
-about: Describe this issue template's purpose here.
+about: This template is used to raise issues for Input Data Files
-title: ''
+title: 'Input Data Files'
-labels: ''
+labels: 'Bug, to-be-discussed, feature'
 assignees: ''

 ---